neg-0/dod-fitness/docs/api-documentation.md

-# DoD Fitness App - API Documentation
+# Atlas - API Documentation

-This document outlines the API endpoints used by the DoD Fitness App.
+This document outlines the API endpoints used by Atlas.
 Note that in the current implementation, these endpoints are simulated using mock data.
 However, this documentation serves as a blueprint for future backend implementation.

 ## Base URL